mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 ### 5) Textures

 Our enemy shapes are looking a little bland.
-Let's apply some textures to the geometric shapes to finish off.
+Let's apply some **textures** to the geometric shapes to finish off for today.

 - Use [Google Images](https://images.google.com/) to find a texture you like.
 Make sure this image comes with the appropriate usage rights.
 You can also just download the `evilAlienRed.jpg` file in this repository.
 - Declare a global variable called `alienImg` of type `PImage`.